M0AMEN-REFAEY/Learning/README.md

 This is an NTI ASS
-Its an project to learn MEAN Stack
+It's a project to learn MEAN Stack